Xanguard API Docs

 POST /v1/webhooks

-Register a new webhook endpoint.
-The URL must use HTTPS.
+Register a new webhook endpoint (http or https — HTTPS recommended, since payloads travel signed but unencrypted).
 On success, the response includes a one-time secret field containing the HMAC-SHA256 signing key.
 Save this immediately — it is never shown again.

 Request Body